Updated for October 2020! Tons of new stocks added

 There is valid reasons for owning monthly dividend stocks.
 For one, they make dividend payments on a more frequent basis.

-If you’re looking for more stable cash flows during retirement, especially if you’re looking to live solely off the dividend payments and not touch the principle of your investment portfolio, monthly dividend stocks are an excellent option.
+If you're looking for more stable cash flows during retirement, especially if you're looking to live solely off the dividend payments and not touch the principle of your investment portfolio, blue-chip Canadian stocks that pay dividends on a monthly basis are an excellent option.

 Secondly, you do make a very marginal amount extra with monthly dividend payments.
 This is because instead of waiting every quarter for a dividend payment you get one every month and can re-invest those cash flows into more dividend growth companies.